TL;DR

 Olympic Plate Advantages

-Olympic plates feature 2-inch center holes that fit snugly on Olympic barbell sleeves.
+Olympic plates have 2-inch center holes that fit snugly on Olympic sleeves.
 Major manufacturers like Rogue, Rep Fitness, and American Barbell produce compatible plates with consistent quality.

 Standard Plate Limitations

-Standard plates use 1-inch center holes that only fit standard barbells.
-Fewer manufacturers produce quality standard plates, limiting your options for expansion or replacement.
+Standard plates use 1-inch center holes sized for standard barbells.
+Fewer manufacturers make quality standard plates, so your options for expansion or replacement are narrower.

 Home Gym Setup Considerations